electron/electronjs.org-old/data/blog/electron-3-0.md

 * [[#12507](https://github.com/electron/electron/pull/12507)] fix: `BrowserWindow.focus()` for offscreen windows
 * [[#12192](https://github.com/electron/electron/pull/12192)] fix: use application name for notifications
 * [[#12388](https://github.com/electron/electron/pull/12388)] fix: use the appname as the tray icon's default tooltip

+## Other Notes

+* PDF Viewer is currently not working but is being worked on and will be functional once again soon
+* `TextField` and `Button` APIs are experimental and are therefore off by default
+  * They can be enabled with the `enable_view_api` build flag

 # What's Next